 - Weight management may be easier.

-- It’s quite common for dogs with unexplained chronic diarrhoea to get better on raw diets.
+- Unexplained chronic diarrhoea can get better on raw diets.

 Dogs in the last two groups probably have intolerances to ingredients in commercial diets not found in home prepared foods.

 But the fact remains: where is the evidence?
 A big part of the problem may be how hard it is to collect the evidence in the first place.
-You can read what makes a good scientific study here but particular problems may be:
+You can read what makes a good scientific study here.

 My opinion is that a well-designed raw diet is likely to be at least equal to feeding a complete and balanced commercial formula.
 Notice, however, that I said well-designed.
 The complexity of nutrition means it’s easy to make mistakes.

 I’m not talking about relatively minor matters, like whether the diet has grains or not, I’m talking about diets bad enough to kill.
-Four great examples immediately come to mind.
+Five great examples immediately come to mind.

 Most normal dogs can tolerate higher fat levels in their diet but for some dogs, it can lead to pancreatitis.
 Whenever vets see a vomiting dog with a sore abdomen, the first thing they think about is this common disease.